Jilan5/mermaid-tester/README.md

 #### Step 1: Create New Dashboard

 **Access Grafana:**
-- Open your browser and go to: http://localhost:3000
+- Open your browser and go to: http://localhost:3000  or make  a Load Balancer if you are trying from Poridhi Virtual Machine
 - Login credentials: Username: admin, Password: admin123

 **Add Prometheus Data Source:**